-This article is dedicated to Arabian coffee plant (Coffea arabica) as it is a source of best quality aromatic coffee beans.
+This article is dedicated to the Arabian coffee plant (Coffea arabica) as it is a source of best quality aromatic coffee beans.
 As growing coffee at home is becoming popular, trying this rare and exotic coffee variety is not a bad idea.

-Arabica coffee plant has many qualities— its slightly aromatic glossy leaves look beautiful, you can also grow it as an ornamental plant in a container and if you love the fragrance, then the blazing scent of its flowers is enough to appease you.
+Arabica coffee plant has many qualities— its slightly aromatic glossy leaves look beautiful, you can also grow it as an ornamental plant in a container, and if you love the fragrance, then the blazing scent of its flowers is enough to appease you.

-Propagation Method — Seeds, vegetative propagation
+Propagation Method: Seeds, vegetative propagation

-Soil Type — Acidic to slightly acidic
+Soil Type: Acidic to slightly acidic

-Height — 5-8 m., can be reduced up to 2 m. by pruning
+Height: 5-8 meters, can be reduced down to 2 meters by pruning

-Bloom Color — White
+Bloom Color: White

 Coffee Tree–Growing Habit

 The two most grown and important coffee species are Arabica coffee (Coffea arabica) and Robusta (Coffea canephora).
-Arabica coffee is most popular and considered the best.
-It is native to Ethiopia and Yemen, now grown commercially in all over Africa, South America, and Asia.
+Arabica coffee is the most popular and considered the best.
+It is native to Ethiopia and Yemen, now grown commercially all over Africa, South America, and Asia.

 The plant then bears small fruits that first come in green color and later change to red.
 Ripe fruits can decorate the plant for several months.
 As time passes, the fruit does not soften or spoiled, but only dry up.

 As arabica coffee is a rare plant, it may be possible that you’ll not be able to find a potted plant in the nursery.
-Therefore, growing coffee from seed might be the only option left.
+Therefore, growing coffee from seeds might be the only option left.

 You’ll need fresh green seeds for germination, which you can find online easily.
-Coffee seeds are suitable for planting throughout the year in subtropical and tropical regions but the best time to sow them in the colder climate is spring to mid-summer.
+Coffee seeds are suitable for planting throughout the year in subtropical and tropical regions, but the best time to sow them in the colder climate is spring to mid-summer.

 Plant seeds in slightly acidic and moist soil when temperature stables around 20C.
 Seeds will take a long time to germinate (1 month to 6 months).
 After germination, keep the young plant in partial shade, receiving only the morning sun.